Yugoslavism: Dysfunctional parliamentarism

 The centralism–federalism conflict evolved in the 1920s.
-The HSS ended its parliamentary boycott in 1924 aiming to vote against the NRS government, but its deputies were denied the right to vote for 16 weeks on the pretext of the verification of their credentials.
-That year, Davidović-led DS split, and Pribičević formed the Independent Democratic Party (SDS).
-Pribičević realised the regime used the Croatian Serbs – his primary constituents – to antagonise Croats, stirring up ethnic tensions only to abandon Croatian Serbs, leaving them vulnerable to retribution whenever profit could be extracted from compromise with Croats.
+The HSS ended its parliamentary boycott in 1924, aiming to vote against the NRS government, but its deputies were denied the right to vote for 16 weeks on the pretext of the verification of their credentials.
+That year, the Davidović-led DS split, and Pribićević formed the Independent Democratic Party (SDS).
+Pribićević realised the regime used the Croatian Serbs – his primary constituents – to antagonise Croats, stirring up ethnic tensions only to abandon Croatian Serbs, leaving them vulnerable to retribution whenever profit could be extracted from compromise with Croats.

 In late 1924, HSS campaigning was banned, and Radić was imprisoned on charges of communist anti-state activity after the HSS joined the Krestintern.
 Despite this, the HSS received more votes in the 1925 election than in 1923.
 The NRS and the HSS established a coalition government in 1925 as the HSS formally renounced republicanism and changed the party name to the Croatian Peasant Party, abandoning the demand for a federation, and limiting its aims to Croatian autonomy.
 Radić was released from prison on the day the government was formed.
 The coalition ended during the 1927 local election campaign when the police interfered with HSS campaigning in Bosnia and Herzegovina and in Vojvodina.
 NRS Interior Minister Božidar Maksimović confirmed the accusations, adding the NRS would prefer Croats in Vojvodina declared themselves as Bunjevci or Šokci.

-Following the split with the DS, Pribičević rejected centralism but retained a belief in the National Oneness.
+Following the split with the DS, Pribićević rejected centralism but retained a belief in the National Oneness.
 Since Radić remained open to the idea of a common Yugoslav identity, this allowed SDS-HSS cooperation.
 Radić was ready to accept that Serbs and Croats were linguistically and ethnically one people mutually distinguished by their political cultures.
 In 1927, the SDS and the HSS established the Peasant-Democratic Coalition (SDK) ostensibly to fight a taxation system which placed a disproportionately higher tax burden on areas not included in the pre-1918 Kingdom of Serbia.
 Rearrangement of forces in the centralism–federalism struggle was completed by the establishment of the ruling DS–NRS–JMO coalition joined by the SLS, which abandoned demands for Slovenian autonomy.